 LISA – I felt that it would be stressful for me and therefore him to travel with him and I’d rather professional people took him.
-I took time researching the options available whether cat minding or a cattery might do.
+I took time researching the options available whether cat sitting or a cattery might do.
 And surprisingly it’s a really expensive thing to do.
 Even though we chose a shared pet transportation journey for Milo, his trip cost four times as much as our two tickets put together!

 The specialist pet transportation company picked him up from Hastings for an overnight near the ferry and then an early start.
 Once in France they drove the whole way down through the country.